Yamnaya culture: Western Europe

-Haak et al. (2015) conducted a genome-wide study of 69 ancient skeletons from Europe and Russia.
-They concluded that Yamnaya autosomal characteristics are very close to the Corded Ware culture people, with an estimated 73% ancestral contribution from the Yamnaya DNA in the DNA of Corded Ware skeletons from Germany.
-The same study estimated a (38.8–50.4 %) ancestral contribution of the Yamnaya in the DNA of modern Central, and Northern Europeans, and an 18.5–32.6 % contribution in modern Southern Europeans; this contribution is found to a lesser extent in Sardinians (2.4–7.1 %) and Sicilians (5.9–11.6 %).
-Haak et al. also note that their results state that haplogroup R-M269 spread into Europe from the East after 3000 BC.
-Studies that analysed ancient human remains in Ireland and Portugal support the thesis that R-M269 was introduced in these places along with autosomal DNA from the Eastern European steppes.
+Genetic studies have found that Yamnaya autosomal characteristics are very close to the Corded Ware culture people, with up to 75% Yamnaya-like ancestry in the DNA of Corded Ware skeletons from Central and Eastern Europe.
+Yamnaya–related ancestry is found in the DNA of modern Central, and Northern Europeans (c.
+38.8–50.4%), and is also found in lower levels in present-day Southern Europeans (c.
+18.5–32.6%), Sardinians (c.
+2.4–7.1%), and Sicilians (c.
+5.9–11.6%).

+However, according to Heyd, et al. (2023), the specific paternal DNA haplogroup that is most commonly found in male Yamnaya specimens cannot be found in modern Western Europeans, or in males from the nearby Corded Ware culture.
+This makes it unlikely that the Corded Ware culture can be directly descended from the Yamnaya culture, at least along the paternal line.

 Autosomal tests also indicate that the Yamnaya are the vector for "Ancient North Eurasian" admixture into Europe.
 "Ancient North Eurasian" is the name given in literature to a genetic component that represents descent from the people of the Mal'ta–Buret' culture or a population closely related to them.
 That genetic component is visible in tests of the Yamnaya people as well as modern-day Europeans.

 Eastern Europe and Finland

 In the Baltic, Jones et al. (2017) found that the Neolithic transition – the passage from a hunter-gatherer economy to a farming-based economy – coincided with the arrival en masse of individuals with Yamnaya-like ancestry.
 This is different from what happened in Western and Southern Europe, where the Neolithic transition was caused by a population that came from Anatolia, with Pontic steppe ancestry being detected from only the late Neolithic onward.

 Per Haak et al. (2015), the Yamnaya contribution in the modern populations of Eastern Europe ranges from 46.8% among Russians to 42.8% in Ukrainians.
-Finland has one of the highest Yamnaya contributions in all of Europe (50.4%).
+Finland has the highest Yamnaya contributions in all of Europe (50.4%).